rashedulkabir730/ETL-DOB-Violations-Complaints-Updated-/README.md

 <img width="813" alt="Screenshot 2024-10-08 at 6 00 32 PM" src="https://github.com/user-attachments/assets/54475e3b-1edd-4425-a2e4-b39d34de314b">

 Project Overview:

-I revamped a prior project to address performance issues in a Streamlit web app by integrating data engineering practices, specifically leveraging AWS services and Apache Airflow for orchestration.
+I enhanced a previous project by addressing performance bottlenecks in a Streamlit web app through the integration of data engineering best practices, leveraging AWS services, Apache Airflow for orchestration, and caching mechanisms to optimize application performance.

-Data Extraction: Using Python, I extracted datasets from two distinct APIs provided by NYC Open Data—one containing complaints data and the other containing violations data.
-Due to the large dataset size, I implemented chunking methods to handle the data efficiently and loaded the raw data into two separate S3 buckets for storage and future processing.
+Data Extraction: Using Python, I extracted datasets from two NYC Open Data APIs—one for complaints data and the other for violations data.
+To efficiently handle the large volume of data, I utilized chunking techniques and stored the raw data in separate AWS S3 buckets.

-Data Transformation: Utilizing Pandas for data transformation, I performed a variety of operations, such as data type conversions, column clean-up (e.g., dropping unnecessary fields), column concatenation, and splitting.
-The transformed datasets were then uploaded to separate S3 buckets to streamline access for downstream tasks, including visualization.
+Data Transformation: I used Pandas for data transformation, which involved data type conversions, dropping unnecessary columns, concatenating and splitting columns.
+The transformed data was loaded into new S3 buckets, ensuring structured and clean datasets were ready for subsequent processing and analysis.

-Data Loading: Once transformation was complete, the processed data was loaded into new S3 buckets, ensuring a clean, structured dataset was available for further analysis and visualization.
+Data Loading: The processed and cleaned datasets were uploaded to additional S3 buckets to support downstream tasks, including data visualization and analysis.

-Further Data Cleaning: I integrated an additional CSV dataset containing complaint descriptions, which required further transformation to align with the primary datasets.
-This step, along with additional column clean-ups, will be incorporated into future iterations of the DAG to fully automate the process within Apache Airflow.
+Further Data Cleaning: I incorporated a separate CSV file containing complaint descriptions into the existing datasets, cleaning and transforming the data to align with the primary datasets.
+In future iterations, this additional transformation step will be automated within the DAG managed by Apache Airflow.

-Visualization: Using Streamlit, I developed a dynamic dashboard for visualizing complaints and violations over time, filtered by address.
-The application included bar charts and displayed relevant descriptions for both complaints and violations, providing users with a comprehensive view of the data.
+Visualization & Performance Optimization: I developed an interactive dashboard using Streamlit to visualize complaints and violations over time, filtered by address.
+The visualizations included bar charts and descriptions of complaints and violations.
+To improve the performance of the app, I implemented caching mechanisms, reducing load times significantly by storing results of repeated computations and database queries.
+This optimization enabled faster rendering of visualizations when users interacted with the app.

-Key tools and technologies used in this project include AWS S3, EC2, Apache Airflow, Python, Pandas, and Streamlit, focusing on the ETL pipeline, data transformation, and automated workflows.
-This project showcased my ability to implement scalable data engineering solutions for real-world datasets and optimize application performance through cloud-based infrastructure
+Technologies used include AWS S3, EC2, Apache Airflow, Python, Pandas, Streamlit, and caching techniques.
+This project demonstrates my ability to build and optimize a scalable ETL pipeline, automate workflows using Airflow, and improve application performance through caching and cloud infrastructure.